martin26/Diablo-II--Vanilla-Frosting/README.txt

   > Monster hit points is the same as /players 1.
   > Monster experience is the same as /players 8.
-  > Monster damage and attack rating is the same as /players 1 on all difficulties.
+  > Monster damage and attack rating is the same as /players 1.
-  > Monster item drops and chest item drops are the same as /players 8.
+  > Monster and chest item drops are the same as /players 8.

   Just open Diablo II, start a game, and enjoy :).